The Human Side of Innovation

 - Improves communication and helps everyone involved understand what each contributor is trying to say as well as the need behind each statement.

-- Smoothes the way for greater, more meaningful engagement by removing barriers and natural obstacles that pop up when people from different backgrounds and experience come together.
+- Smoothes the way for greater, more meaningful engagement by removing barriers and natural obstacles that pop up when people from different backgrounds and experiences come together.

 - Offers a way to bridge the gap among different modes of self-expression and language use so that participants spend their energy on finding common ground rather than focusing on potential conflicts.